OmarElSiwy/mEEting/README.md

-# mEEting - Electrical Engineering Forum App
+# <span style="color: #007acc;">mEEting</span> - <span style="font-weight: bold;">Electrical Engineering Forum App</span>

-Welcome to **mEEting**, your go-to application for connecting with the Electrical Engineering community and staying updated on the latest news and academic discussions in the field.
-This mobile app, compatible with both iOS and Android devices, is designed to make it easier for EE enthusiasts to engage in meaningful conversations, access academic resources, and stay informed about the latest developments in Electrical Engineering.
+Welcome to <span style="font-weight: bold;">mEEting</span>, your go-to application for connecting with the Electrical Engineering community and staying updated on the latest news and academic discussions in the field.
+This mobile app, compatible with both iOS and Android devices, is designed to make it easier for <span style="font-style: italic;">EE enthusiasts</span> to engage in meaningful conversations, access academic resources, and stay informed about the latest developments in <span style="font-weight: bold;">Electrical Engineering</span>.

 ## Table of Contents
 - [Features](#features)